Learn How to Use an Emotions Chart for Kids

 - produce your own at home

 You can also download the EMOTION CHART PRINTABLES that we use at home (link at the end of this post).
-We work with a 5 point scale that we use to communicate feelings and their intensity.
+We work with a 5 point scale that helps us communicate feelings and their intensity.

 How to Use a Feeling Thermometer Effectively?